MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms.md

 ![Module Help](/images/tutorials/basicmechanics/BM_18.png "Module Help")

-To be able to better distinguish the image processing pipeline, you can encapsulate it in a group: Select the three modules, for example by dragging a selection rectangle around them.
+To be able to better distinguish the image processing pipeline, you can encapsulate it in a group: Select the three modules, for example, by dragging a selection rectangle around them.
 Then right-click the selection to open the context menu and select {{< menuitem "Add to New Group" >}}.

 ![Add modules to new group](/images/tutorials/basicmechanics/BM_19.png "Add to new group")

-Enter a name for the new group, for example *Filter*.
+Enter a name for the new group, for example, *Filter*.
 The new group is created and displayed as a green rectangle.
 The group allows for quick interactions with all its modules.

 ![Your Filter Group](/images/tutorials/basicmechanics/BM_20.png "Your Filter Group")